<?xml version="1.0" encoding="utf-8"?>

 CREATING A TESTABLE, FUNCTIONAL FLOW

-With the 10 key screens arranged in Figma, the next step was to bring Rummly to life through a functional minimal prototype.
-The goal at this stage was not to achieve pixel-perfect visuals but to create an interactive experience that could be put in front of users for validation.
+At this stage, the focus shifted from generating layouts to setting them up in Figma while resisting the urge to comb over everything.
+This was to ensure enough consistency not to be distracting during the user tests.
+This stage was not to achieve pixel-perfect visuals but to create an interactive experience that could be put in front of users for validation.

 Building in Figma